 Debt is insidious.
 All too often, a small debt can quietly become a large debt if not addressed in a timely manner.
 And when that happens, your best-laid financial plans can become derailed.

-So, this month, inventory your current debt and find the smallest one you have.
-It could be the couple of hundred dollars you put on the department store credit card you just opened to get holiday discounts.
+So, inventory your current debt and find the smallest one you have.
+It could be the couple of hundred dollars you put on the department store credit card you just opened.
 Or maybe it's that small debt you've had for months that just never gets any smaller (even though you pay something every month).

 Find that one small debt you know you can tackle in the next few months and get it eliminated.
 We know that budgets may be tight right now, but once you calculate how much you need to pay each month to get rid of that debt, look for unnecessary expenses you can remove from your budget.
 Use those monies to pay off this debt.
 This way, you get twice the bang for your buck: You eliminate debt (and its associated interest) and get rid of expenses you don't need.
 (Related: Handling credit card debt)

 Achieving financial wellness is a lifelong journey.
 Starting off with a few small but meaningful adjustments can go a long way to giving your financial well-being plan the shot in the arm it could use.

 Discover more from MassMutual …